Building CloudDB: A Self Hosted Database Platform for Kubernetes

 Backend (Go + Gin): A straightforward RESTful API with ten endpoints covering the full cluster lifecycle plus operator management.
 The key design choice here was to use the Kubernetes dynamic client for CRD operations.
 This avoids generating type code for the Zalando CRDs and makes it much easier to add support for other database operators in the future.

-Frontend (React + TypeScript + Tailwind): A dark-mode dashboard with a typed Axios API client, toasts for non-blocking feedback, and custom confirmation dialogs that replace all native browser popups.
-The 3-step upgrade modal is a good example of how the UI enforces safety workflows that the backend alone can't guarantee.
+Frontend (React + TypeScript + Tailwind): A dark mode dashboard with a typed Axios API client, toasts for non blocking feedback, and custom confirmation dialogs that replace all native browser popups.
+The 3 step upgrade modal is a good example of how the UI enforces safety workflows that the backend alone cannot guarantee.

-Local development: The full stack comes up with make dev (Docker Compose).
-The Go container auto-detects Mac/Windows environments and routes Kubernetes API calls through host.docker.internal, so there's no manual kubeconfig editing involved.
+Local development: The full stack comes up with make dev using Docker Compose.
+The Go container auto detects Mac and Windows environments and routes Kubernetes API calls through host.docker.internal, so there is no manual kubeconfig editing involved.

 A few principles guided every decision in this project:

 Correctness over convenience.
 The upgrade preflight checks, the credential redaction, the confirmation dialogs: these all add friction.
 That friction is intentional.
-A tool that's easy to misuse is a liability in production.
+A tool that is easy to misuse is a liability in production.

-Operator-agnostic by design.
-The backend's translation layer (translator.go) cleanly separates the user's intent from the Kubernetes resource shape.
+Operator agnostic by design.
+The backend translation layer (translator.go) cleanly separates user intent from the Kubernetes resource shape.
 Adding support for a new database engine (say, MySQL via the PlanetScale operator) means writing a new translator function and registering a GroupVersionResource.
-The rest of the stack doesn't change.
+The rest of the stack does not change.

 Minimal dependencies, maximal clarity.
-The backend has no ORM, no message queue, no in-process state.
+The backend has no ORM, no message queue, and no internal memory state.
 Every request reads directly from Kubernetes and writes directly to it.
-Kubernetes is the source of truth, which is exactly what it's designed to be.
+Kubernetes is the source of truth, which is exactly what it is designed to be.

 The project is actively evolving.
-Here are the areas I'm currently working on:
+Here are the areas I am currently working on:

 • Monitoring integration: surfacing Prometheus metrics (connections, replication lag, query throughput) directly in the cluster detail view

 CloudDB started as a personal project to scratch a real itch: I wanted a way to manage Kubernetes PostgreSQL clusters without constantly reaching for kubectl.
-It's grown into something significantly more useful, a full-featured control plane that covers provisioning, day-to-day operations, major version upgrades, backups, and operator configuration.
+It has grown into a full featured control plane that covers provisioning, day to day operations, major version upgrades, backups, and operator configuration.

-If you're running databases on Kubernetes and tired of the operational overhead, I'd love to hear from you.
-I'm available for consulting engagements around Kubernetes database infrastructure.
+If you are running databases on Kubernetes and want to reduce your operational overhead, let us talk.
+I am available for consulting engagements around Kubernetes database infrastructure and custom control planes.